ninabarzh/broomstick/content/posts/GDPR-letter-to-privacy-that-nobody-reads.md

 Engineers are now legally required to care about privacy before building something, which explains why half of Europe’s tech startups now outsource to countries that don’t speak "compliance."

 8\. **"Legitimate Interest" = Corporate gaslighting**
-The GDPR claims to restrict data mining, but Recital 47 casually green-lights direct marketing as a "legitimate interest."
+The GDPR claims to restrict data mining, and Recital 47 casually green-lights direct marketing as a "legitimate interest."
 Translation: "We need to spam you—for business reasons."

 9\. **Anonymised data: The get-out-of-jail-free card** Pseudonymisation?
 Still regulated.
 True anonymisation?
 Fair game!
 This loophole is why your "anonymous" browsing data is now worth its weight in gold (and why Facebook laughs all the way to the bank).